nkbt/react-copy-to-clipboard/README.md

 #### `text`: PropTypes.string.isRequired

 Text to be copied to clipboard.
-Check the [Demo](https://jinno.io/app/18/text)
+Here is a [demo](https://jinno.io/app/18/text)

 #### `onCopy`: PropTypes.func

 Optional callback, will be called when text is copied .
-Check the [Demo](https://jinno.io/app/18/onCopy)
+Here is a [demo](https://jinno.io/app/18/onCopy)

 ```
 onCopy(text, result)